-Have you ever wondered what Groovy is and what makes it so crucial to enhancing the depth and breadth of Oracle EPM Cloud capabilities?
+Have you ever wondered what Groovy is and what makes it so crucial to enhancing the depth and breadth of Oracle Enterprise Performance Management Cloud capabilities?
 This blog explains what Groovy is, why it matters, and what problems it can solve for your business.

 So what is Groovy?

 Let’s do the introductions first.
 Groovy - or Apache Groovy - is an object-oriented programming language for the Java platform with features similar to those of Python, Ruby, and Smalltalk.
 It is aimed at improving developer productivity thanks to a concise, familiar and easy to learn syntax.